 - Introduce split vowel <a-e>.
 Include word-building with the <a-e> in addition to previous spellings <ai>, <ay> and <a>.
 Do word reading and word spellings.
 Read a decodable book with <a-e> spellings.
 Teach high-frequency words with the <a-e> spelling – e.g. take, make, made, came, gave.
 Offer games and activities for lots of practice including sorting into ‘teams’.
 Include comprehension activities.

 - Finally introduce <ea> as in ‘great’.
 Again include all the five spellings through word-building, word reading and spelling.
 Introduce high-frequency words ‘great’ and ‘break’.
 Now read a decodable book with all five spellings.
 Offer additional reading games to practice all five spelling alternatives including sorting into ‘teams’.
 Include reading comprehension.

 You can find such decodable books in our Level 1, ‘The Mail’; Level 2, ‘Viv Wails’; Split Vowel Spelling set, ‘Late’ and Level 3, ‘Jake, the Snake.’
 The workbooks that complement these series offer comprehensive activities for reading and spelling practice.

 To teach in a cumulative way, use the series above in parallel.
 Start with Level 1 and read Book 1 with the child (yellow series) .
 Then teach the additional spellings and read Book 1 from Level 2 (green series).
 Add more spelling alternatives and read Book 1 from Level 3 (purple series).
-There is also a Split Vowel spelling series which can be found on our website.
+There is also a Split Vowel spelling series which can be found here.